artemi8/diffusion-model-tutorial/README.md

 ### Key Additions

 1. **Using the Trained Model**: Download the trained model from releases section.
+Extract it into a folder.
 2. **Updating the Path in Notebooks**: Update the `model_path` variable in the notebooks to point to the directory where the model is placed.

 ## Usage